nestauk/ccid_undp_cambodia_health_facility_data/migrator/README.md

   - `ReIndexFriendlinessAndSpeed` - fixes 0-indexed values found for `friendless` and `speed`
   - `AddConflictResolutionValues` - adds values for `_version`, `_lastChangedAt`, `_deleted`
   - `MigrateToYobolHealthCentreFeedback` - converts to simpler, flatter, `YobolHealthCentreFeedback` data type
+  - `SetMissingDistrictValues` - applies district data to feedback that does not have district information
 - `write-enable` - Determines whether to write back to the database or not.
 Values are:
   - `true` - write enabled, write changes to the database
   - `false` - this is a dry run, enact the changes but do not write back